The Twelve (comics): Plot synopsis

-After fleeing to his creator's home and laboratory, he is confronted by Phantom Reporter along with Captain Wonder, Mastermind Excello, and Fiery Mask.
+Dynamic Man, after fleeing to his creator's home and laboratory, is confronted by Phantom Reporter along with Captain Wonder, Mastermind Excello, and Fiery Mask.
 Dynamic Man kills Fiery Mask by crushing his larynx, but FM manages to pass his powers along to the Phantom Reporter.
 Dynamic Man is destroyed by the Reporter, while Captain Wonder holds him in place, suffering horrible burns.
 Later, at a funeral for Fiery Mask, the others discuss their future plans.
 Mister E plans on retiring to spend time with his family, to make up for his previous rejection of his Jewish identity.
 Rockman is not found, though it's believed he escaped and may have finally found his lost underground world and family.

 The Witness leaves, to work with S.H.I.E.L.D. to find those who deserve justice, with Nick Fury's blessing (they had a meeting at a pier in Italy).
 He is seen confronting a "wanted" man somewhere in Italy, at some later date.
 Phantom Reporter states he never saw The Witness again.
 Captain Wonder goes back into action, but with a gold half-mask covering his facial scars.
 Mastermind Excello has used his wealth to buy a private security company, renamed EXC Enterprises, and sets up Phantom Reporter and the Black Widow as operatives.
 Laughing Mask is given a deal (which views his cryogenic sleep as time served) for his previous crimes and now controls Electro, going after terrorists in sanctioned military strikes.
 Despite the history of loss, betrayal and punishment, the series ends on a note of hope for the survivors.
-In the closing scene, Phantom Reporter, in a new "combat suit" with a flame emblem, and Black Widow, back in her old "spider web" costume, are seen heading towards a new mission at an unknown location, having been sent there by Mastermind Excello's "EXC Corporation".
-Richard and Claire now seem, according to the phrase repeated over and over by Richard, to now be called "Fire" and "Shadow".
+In the closing scene, Phantom Reporter, in a new "combat suit" with a flame emblem, and Black Widow, in a new "spider web" costume, are seen heading towards a new mission at an unknown location, having been sent there by Mastermind Excello's "EXC Corporation".